Concepts

 Machines

 A machine is any server, container, or process that needs to read secrets.
-During bootstrap:
+Every machine has an Ed25519 keypair and a unique machine ID.
+There are three ways a machine receives its identity.

 - The machine generates an Ed25519 keypair locally